Lithuanian Wildlife, Roe Deer: 200 Talonas (Lithuania, 1993)-Reference

 During their brief circulation they were occasionally called "zoologijos sodo bilietai" or "Zoo Tickets".
 As the majority of Talonas notes featured the wildlife of Lithuania.
 With the exception of the smaller First Talonas denominations, which resemble actual coupons.
 This particular banknote features European Roe Deer.

-The reverse is relatively simple and can be divided into 2 sections.
+The observe is relatively simple and can be divided into 2 sections.
 The 1st section to the right features an illustration of a male and female Roe Deer.
 Which is a wide spread species throughout much of Europe and the former Soviet Caucus.
 Behind this illustration is a multi-layer underprint, in light reddish-pink and light blue ink.
 It feature rows of thin waving vertical lines, which tighten toward the edges.
 The number "200" at the upper-right, represents the note's 200 Talonas value.

 The 2nd section to the left is relatively sparse.
 At the upper-left is light blue text, itroughly translates to "Forgery is punishable by law".
 Notably the 1st version (1992) of this note instead features a red serial number.
 Below is an unprinted watermark area, followed by an additional number "200".